Safer recruitment with Teacher Horizons

 References

-References should be completed via referee’s school email addresses so they can be trusted (and can’t be fraudulent).
-If a reference comes from a non-school email address, the teacher must have a valid DBS or equivalent police check.
+References are completed via the referee’s professional school email address so they can be trusted (and can’t be fraudulent).

-Our advisers interview every candidate via Zoom before we put them forward to a school.
-Our advisers are qualified teachers and have participated in Child Protection and Safer Recruitment training which is certified by EduCare.
+Our advisers are qualified teachers and have participated in Child Protection and Safer Recruitment training with childsafegaurding.com.
 This is refreshed every two years.

-They will explore and challenge any anomalies or gaps they identify in an international teaching candidate’s CV or employment history.
-They will also ask specific questions designed to highlight potential safeguarding issues.
+Our Advisors explore and challenge any anomalies or gaps they identify in an international teaching candidate’s CV or employment history.
+All interviews with applicants include safeguarding questions (see Appendix A for examples).

 If any issues regarding disciplinary action or allegations, cautions or convictions come to light, they will be discussed during the Zoom interview.
-Any concerns will be shared with the Teacher Horizons management team before proceeding with the candidate’s application or membership to Teacher Horizons.
+Any concerns will be shared with the Teacher Horizons management team, and Safeguarding Coordinator, before proceeding with the candidate’s application or membership to Teacher Horizons.

 If we think something looks or sounds particularly suspicious we will complete extensive online research on the candidate’s name.

 We do background checks on all our International Advisers when they apply for the role.
-All of our International Advisers will have completed two EduCare training modules below (developed in collaboration with COBIS) during their first few months of working for Teacher Horizons.
+All of our International Advisers will have completed safeguarding training with childsafegaurding.com.
+Furthermore, as part of onboarding all new advisers receive specific safeguarding training from the Safeguarding Coordinator covering the processes and procedures within our organisation.

 All of the above information is available to schools we work with.